National Renewable Energy Laboratory: 1991 - present

 Renewed interest in energy problems improved the laboratory's position, but funding has fluctuated over the years.
 In 2011, anticipated congressional budget shortfalls led to a voluntary buyout program for 100 to 150 staff reductions, and in 2015 budget cuts led to staff layoffs and further buyouts.

-Dr. Martin Keller became NREL's ninth director in November 2015, and currently serves as both the director of the laboratory and the president of its operating contractor, Alliance for Sustainable Energy, LLC.
+Martin Keller became NREL's ninth director in November 2015, and currently serves as both the director of the laboratory and the president of its operating contractor, Alliance for Sustainable Energy, LLC.
 He succeeded Dan Arvizu, who retired in September 2015 after 10 years in those roles.